XeTute/Free-LLM-Endpoint/README.md

 Try out PhantasiaAI [here](https://xetute.com/PhantasiaAI).

 > [!TIP]
-> The Endpoint is offline.
-If it's reachable, you will see it here.
+> The Endpoint is online.
+If it's unreachable, you will see it here.

 ## Why
 At XeTute Technologies, we understand the challenges of serving high-quality, fast LLM-powered applications with limited resources.
 When we were a smaller company, this was especially difficult.